The 20 Best House Flipping Shows of 2025 Ranked

 Although most participants end up staying in their newly renovated homes, it’s a great look at the rehab process!

-Why we love it: The Scott brothers have extensive industry experience in all aspects of buying, selling, and rehabbing properties, and viewers can pick up a lot of insider knowledge as well as design ideas from this program.
+Why we love it: The Scott brothers have extensive industry experience in all aspects of buying, selling, and rehabbing properties.
+This includes buying foreclosures, buying REO properties, finding comps and more.

 Where to watch: HGTV, Hulu, Discovery+, Amazon Prime Video

-5. Holmes on Homes
+14. Holmes on Homes

 What it’s about: This Canadian house flipping show features contractor Mike Holmes as he assists homeowners in fixing issues caused by quickly-flipped, poorly renovated homes.